kieran-allsop/Vaccine-Efficacy/README.md

 ## Overview

 The markdown file makes it easy to reproduce all of the calculations in the paper [Awaiting the signal: Assessing the efficacy of COVID-19 vaccines](https://www.aei.org/research-products/report/awaiting-the-signal-assessing-the-efficacy-of-covid-19-vaccines/).
 In the paper Jim Capretta and Scott Ganz assess the length of time it takes for a vaccine to be approved through Phase III of testing and also assess other vaccine efficacy factors such as probability of success and the statistical power of different lengths of vaccine trials.
-All simulations in the file are based off of [FDA guidelines](https://www.fda.gov/media/139638/download) for what is considered an effective vaccine.
+All simulations in the file are based off of [FDA](https://www.fda.gov/media/139638/download) and [WHO](https://www.who.int/publications/i/item/an-international-randomised-trial-of-candidate-vaccines-against-covid-19) guidelines for what is considered an effective vaccine.

 ## How to use Vaccine-Efficacy